Singles (Travis album)

-Singles is the first and only compilation album from Scottish alternative rock band Travis.
-The album was released on 1 November 2004.
-The album consists of all of the band's singles from 1997 to 2004, as well as including two new tracks, "Walking in the Sun" and "The Distance".
-The album charted at #4 on the UK Albums Chart, performing considerably better than 12 Memories, actually selling the required 300,000+ copies that were shipped to make it a platinum album.
+Singles is the first and only compilation album by the Scottish rock band Travis, released on 1 November 2004.
+The album consists of all of the band's singles from 1996 to 2004, as well as including two new tracks, "Walking in the Sun" and "The Distance".
+The album charted at number 4 on the UK Albums Chart, performing considerably better than 12 Memories, selling the required 300,000 copies to make it a Platinum album.